postrational/blog/source/_posts/2017-03-19-developing-workflows-with-apache-airflow.markdown

 In the docs, you can read more about [Airflow plugins][airflow_plugins].

+> %tip%
+> Make sure your `PYTHONPATH` is set to include directories where your custom modules are stored.

 Now, we'll need to create a new DAG to test our operator.
 Create a `dags/test_operators.py` file and fill it with the following content:

 {% codeblock lang:py airflow_home/dags/test_operators.py %}